Iron glaze kiln-transformed tea bowl (line pattern) by Masaru Okada

 Post-Edo and modern times

-2. The Depths of Iron Glaze Kiln Changes - Fluctuations from "Black Porcelain" to "Blue-Black Porcelain"
+2. The Depths of Iron Glaze Kiln Changes: Fluctuations from "Black Porcelain" to "Blue-Black Porcelain"

 3. The Wonder of Form: The Idea of the "Flat Tea Bowl" in the Lineage of Seto Tenmoku

-This shallow bowl shape, close to that of a flat tea bowl, speeds up the foaming of the matcha while preventing the water temperature from dropping too much, allowing the aroma of the thin tea to rise quickly.
-In addition, the wide opening does not restrict the movement of the chasen, and creates a visual effect of the bubbles hugging the periphery of the line pattern.
+This shallow bowl shape, similar to a flat tea bowl, speeds up the foaming of the matcha while preventing the water temperature from dropping too much, allowing the aroma of thin tea to emerge quickly.The wide opening also does not restrict the movement of the chasen, creating a visual effect of the bubbles nestling around the line pattern.

 5. Creating a "scenery" in the palm of your hand: Tips for use and storage